GroupEat/groupeat-api/app/Orders/docs/main.md

 Same request than the *Create group order* route except that the `foodRushDurationInMinutes` field is not needed.
 The possible error responses are also the same except that the `invalidFoodRushDuration` and `groupOrderAlreadyExisting` errors cannot occur.

-To join a group order, the distance between the first delivery address and the given one must be less than {{ orders.around_distance_in_kilometers }} kilometers.
+To join a group order, the distance between the first delivery address and the given one must be less than {{ orders.joinable_distance_in_kilometers }} kilometers.

 + Response 201